Melange

 Supported Model Formats

-Model formats supported by ZETIC Melange: PyTorch, ONNX, and TorchScript.
+Model formats supported by ZETIC Melange: PyTorch and ONNX.

-Melange supports three model formats for on-device deployment.
+Melange supports two model formats for on-device deployment.
 Choose the format that best matches your training framework.

 Supported Formats